 Tip!
 When federating a catalog from smaller entities (such as federating a state catalog with the catalog of cities and/or counties), you may want to adjust the priority of datasets showing up in search queries to manipulate their location in the search list.

-Once the federation has been approved, users will see these federated domains when searching your site's catalog, the example below is from New York State
+Once a data or catalog federation has been approved, users* will see these federated domains when searching your site's catalog, the example below is from New York State.